michaelrommel/blog/articles/create/2022-01-23-wireguard-wsl.md

 ## WSL2 Setup

-Per default the WSL2 installation has a random IP address and network assigned every time the computer restarts or the WSL is shutdown/terminated and restarts.
+By default the WSL2 installation has a random IP address and network assigned every time the computer restarts or the WSL is shutdown/terminated and restarts.
 This does not allow us to use a static IP configuration, which is needed to setup the remote routing table and